catid/quicsend/README.md

 # quicsend

-Use Cloudflare quiche to host secure HTTP3 RPC/file transfer servers from Python on the open Internet.
+Python extension using Cloudflare `quiche` to host secure HTTP3 RPC/file transfer servers from Python on the open Internet.
+Provides a zero-copy polling API for easy integration into existing Python scripts.
+Automatically serializes Python objects using `msgpack`.

 Released under the BSD 3-Clause License for use in research and commercial software.